 Other budget phones we tested

 We also tested the OnePlus Nord N300, which doesn’t make an appearance among our recommendations.
 The N300 is very affordable at $228 but cuts too many corners to include fast charging.
-The slightly pricier N20 that snags our recommendation above is a generation behind but offers better overall performance and a nicer screen.
+The slightly pricier N30 that snags our recommendation above is a offers much better overall performance.

 If your budget has some wiggle room, there are a few $600 phones worth considering that are just outside the scope of this guide.
 Apple still sells the standard iPhone 13 new, and its bigger 6.1-inch screen feels much more modern than the SE’s.
 The Samsung Galaxy S23 FE is a late addition to the S23 lineup that offers a telephoto lens and a great screen.
 And for something quite different, the Nothing Phone 2 is an option with its sleek appearance and flashy interface (literally, it flashes) — just know that it’s not fully compatible with Verizon’s network.

 Update November 15th 6:30PM ET: Added iPhone 13, Samsung Galaxy S23 FE, and Nothing Phone 2 as also-considers.
 Updated the Google Pixel 7A section with information about the Pixel 8 and 8 Pro.